XML

 To specify an attribute, use dot notation: node.attribute.

-To specify paths based on an attribute value, use the syntax /node[@attribute="value"].
+To specify paths based on an attribute value, use the syntax /node[@attribute="value"]

-For the translate_paths directive, ending the path with a trailing / (slash) will also translate all child nodes.
+directive, ending the path with a trailing / (slash) will also translate all child nodes.

-XML
+Example XML file

 <data>